-To become accredited, an independent assessment team review the service's evidence and undertake a site assessment to verify the service is meeting the standards.
-This document summarises the JAG accreditation pathway and what actions a service should undertake to ensure a successful assessment.
+To become accredited, an independent assessment team review the service's evidence and undertake a site assessment to verify the standards are being met.
+This document summarises this pathway and what actions a service should undertake to ensure a successful assessment.